airshipit/airshipui/README.md

 ## Developer's Guide

-Step by step sample installation and more details can be found in the [Developer's Guide](DevelopersGuide.md).
+Instructions on setting up a development environment and more details can be found in the [Developer's Guide](DevelopersGuide.md)